jhoerr/cloudmesh-manual/docs-source/source/batch.md

 ## Removing jobs and clusters

 Finally, when you are done with a job, or when a cluster is not accessible anymore, you can easily remove them from the `batch` configuration file using the following:

 ```
 $ cms baremove slurm-cluster slurm-taito
 Slurm-cluster slurm-taito removeed successfully.
 ```

-similarly, you can remove a obsolete job using the following command:
+Similarly, you can remove a obsolete job using the following command:

 ```
 $ cms batch remove job SlurmTest1